Residents are reminded to play safe around water this summer

 An outdoor pool with stairs to enter and exit.

-When summer weather arrives, many Winnipeggers take advantage of the heat by taking a dip in a pool, while others seek out activities on Winnipeg’s many waterways, such as boating, kayaking, or canoeing.
+When summer weather arrives, many Winnipeggers take advantage of the heat by taking a dip in a pool.
+Others seek out activities on our many waterways, such as boating, kayaking, or canoeing.

-It’s important that however you choose to beat the heat; you do so safely and responsibly.
+However you beat the heat, it's important to do so safely and responsibly.
 Each year, the Winnipeg Fire Paramedic Service (WFPS) responds to approximately 150 water rescue calls.
 Not surprisingly, the summer months are the busiest for these types of calls.
+Newcomers to Canada are particularly at risk.
+They may be unfamiliar with the hazards water can present and the steps needed to stay safe.

-The Lifesaving Society’s 2020 Drowning Report shows lack of adult supervision is a major contributing factor to child drowning deaths in Manitoba.
-In 100 percent of such cases, an adult supervisor was found to be either absent (not present at all) or distracted (present but not watching the child).
+The Lifesaving Society’s Annual Drowning Report shows lack of adult supervision is a major contributing factor to child drowning deaths in Manitoba.
+In all cases, an adult supervisor was found to be either absent or distracted.

 Adults and caregivers should always be within arm’s reach of young children when near or in the water.
-Unattended children under the age of five have a higher risk of drowning because they are quick, curious and are the least capable of self-rescue of any age group.
+Unattended children under the age of five have a higher risk of drowning because they are quick and curious.
+They are also the least capable of self-rescue of any age group.

-“Not only can poor weather conditions make it more danger for residents on the water, it also makes rescues much more difficult and dangerous to perform for our responders.”
+Poor weather conditions also makes rescues more difficult and dangerous for our responders.

-Not only is boating while impaired dangerous, it’s also illegal and can result in arrest and criminal charges said Patrol Sergeant Ryan Fuerst, Winnipeg Police Service River Patrol Supervisor.
+Boating while impaired isn’t just dangerous, it’s also illegal and can result in arrest and criminal charges.

-He added that the WPS River Patrol will be on the waterways and riverbanks to keep residents safe and respond to river-related calls.
+The Winnipeg Police Service's River Patrol will be on the waterways and riverbanks.
+Their job is to keep residents safe and respond to river-related calls.
+It serves both an enforcement and education role.
+If you have any questions, always feel free to ask the members.

 Originally posted on June 10, 2020